bendrucker/box-shadow/readme.md

 Additionally, `data` requires a `color` property to be passed to [color-style](https://github.com/mattdesl/color-style).
 This can be a simple string (`red`) or an array of RGBA values (`[204, 54, 51, 0.5]`).

+`data` can also be an array of box shadow objects that will be stringified and joined.

 ## License